hanzoai/js-sdkPB/README.md

 pb.collection('tasks').getOne<Task>("RECORD_ID")  // -> results in Promise<Task>
 ```

-Alternatively, if you don't want to type the generic argument every time you can define a global PocketBase type using type assertion:
+Alternatively, if you don't want to type the generic argument every time you can define a global HanzoBase type using type assertion:

 ```ts
 interface Task {